Finally (CeCe Peniston song)

-"Finally" is a song by American singer-songwriter CeCe Peniston, released in September 1991 as her debut single from her first album, Finally (1992).
-It received critical acclaim, becoming Peniston's first (and biggest) hit song, peaking at number five on the US Billboard Hot 100 in January 1992.
-It is also her only US top-ten hit to date.
-Prior to that, the track was a major success on the Billboard Hot Dance Club Play chart, where it spent two weeks at number one in late 1991.
+"Finally" is a song by American singer-songwriter CeCe Peniston, released in September 1991 by A&M Records as her debut single from her first album of the same name (1992).
+Co-written by her, it received critical acclaim, becoming Peniston's first (and biggest) hit song, peaking at number five on the US Billboard Hot 100 in January 1992.
+Prior to that, the track was a major success on the Billboard Dance Club Play chart, where it spent two weeks at number one in late 1991.
 In addition, a dance remix of the song, the "Choice Mix", peaked at number two on the UK Singles Chart in March 1992.
 The remix appeared on many dance music compilations in the early '90s.
+Its accompanying music video was directed by Claude Borenzweig and won an award at the Billboard Music Video Awards.
+Rolling Stone and Billboard magazines ranked "Finally" among the best pop and dance songs of all time in 2022 and 2023.

 Background and release

 Peniston grew up in Phoenix and began writing pop songs during school.
 The words of "Finally" were purportedly penned during a chemistry class, while thinking about dating in college.
 In 1989 and 1990, she won the Miss Black Arizona pageant, and took the Miss Galaxy pageant a short time later.

 Her music career began in January 1991, when Felipe "DJ Wax Dawg" Delgado, her friend and a record producer based also in Phoenix, asked Peniston to record back-up vocals for Tonya Davis, a rapper known as Overweight Pooch.
 Though Overweight Pooch's album flopped on the market, Manny Lehman (a DJ and executive producer) had noticed the powerful voice of the back-up vocalist, Peniston.
 He offered Delgado a chance to produce a track for Peniston to cultivate her potential as a solo artist.
 Delgado called hometown friend and music producer, Rodney K. Jackson, to help co-produce Peniston's single, which would become "Finally".